 Native to eastern Asia.
 Deeply cut or lobed leaves form attractive mounds, but the real show comes in summer, when tall, slender stems produce flat-topped clusters of tiny blossoms.
 Good in perennial borders.
 Long-lasting cut flowers.
 Appreciate rich, well-drained soil.
 Do not plant near daylilies (Hemerocallis), since Patrinia species serve as the alternate host for daylily rust.

-To 4–6 ft. tall, 2 ft. wide.
+Grows to 4–6 ft. tall and 2 ft. wide.
 Flowering stems produce sprays of tiny yellow blossoms.
-Because stems have a see-through quality, plant can be grown either at front or at rearof border.
+Because stems have a see-through quality, the plant can be grown at either the front or the rear of a border.
 May need staking.

 Native to southern Alaska south through the Coast Ranges and Cascades of Washington and Oregon.
 Grows ...

 Native to Japan.
 Grows to 4 ft. tall and 2 ft. wide, with grayish green leaves and pink flower spikes ...